DJEddyking/djeddyking.github.io/_pages/about.md

 ======
 I am currently serving as an Algorithm Engineer at [Huawei Technologies Co., Ltd](https://www.huawei.com/).
 In June of 2023, I completed my postgraduate studies, receiving a Master of Engineering degree in Control Science and Engineering from the School of Automation Engineering at the [University of Electronic Science and Technology of China(UESTC)](https://www.uestc.edu.cn/), CHN, under the mentorship of Professor [Xue Zhou](https://ieeexplore.ieee.org/author/37656687100).
 Prior to that, in June of 2020, I was awarded a Bachelor of Engineering degree in Automation from the [Northeastern University at Qinhuangdao(NEUQ)](https://www.neuq.edu.cn/), CHN.

+<font color="red">I am currently in search of a Ph.D. opportunity.
+Should you find my profile of interest, please do not hesitate to contact me at your convenience.</fond>

 Research interests
 ======